Learn more about Highland Park

 Highland Park is located 23 miles north of Chicago and provides transportation that offers easy access to Chicago.
-The Highland Park downtown central district and planned events keep entertainment within driving and walking distance.
+The suburbs’ downtown district and its community planned events keep entertainment within driving and walking distance.

-With lakefront parks and beaches on Lake Michigan, Highland Park homes offer a community with small town comforts and big city advantages.
-Whether looking to shop, dine, see an international film, relax on the beach, golf, enjoy live music, or raise a family, Highland Park is a great place to live with plenty to offer.
+With lakefront parks and beaches on Lake Michigan, Highland Park homes offer a community with small-town comforts and big city advantages.
+Whether looking to shop, dine, relax on the beach, golf, enjoy live music, or raise a family, Highland Park is a great place to live with plenty to offer.
 Click here for more

 Highland Park is located in Lake County approximately 23 miles north of Chicago along the US Route 41 which connects Chicago to Milwaukee.
 Neighboring suburban communities include Highwood, Lake Forest, Lake Bluff, Bannockburn, Deerfield, Glencoe, and Northbrook.